 AREA & ACTIVITIES

-To begin the application process for this program, please fill in the online application by clicking next to the course dates at the top of this page.
 To learn how fit you need to be for an Outward Bound Canada course, click here.

 FUNDING & SUPPORT

 Thanks to the generous support of the The Maddie Project, OBC is able to offer this program free of charge.
 All course fees, equipment, meals, accommodations, gear, clothing are provided without any fee to the participant.
 Participants are responsible for funding their travel to and from the course location.
 We ask only that participants consider “paying-it-forward” to help other young women have this experience through a donation to the program.

 For those interested in supporting Outward Bound Canada and it’s objectives to help more Canadians, please click here for donation information.